The Hawaiian Inn: Background

 It was located at 6200 Gulf Blvd, St. Petersburg Beach, Florida.

 The Hawaiian Inn was born in 1974.
 Prior to that, for the last 18 years, it was known as The Desert Resort.
-With the new management headed by Frank Cannova, the previous Western theme and name was replaced by a Polynesian one.
-The management corp, Hawaiian Inns of Florida Inc., had Cannova as major stock holder.
+With the new management headed by Frank Cannova, the previous Western theme and name was replaced by a Polynesian-inspired concept.
+The management corp, Hawaiian Inns of Florida Inc., had Cannova as a major stockholder.
 Its vice-president and investor was Michael R. Triolo.
-The umbrella org of Hawaiian Inns of Florida Inc. was First-America Development Corp., Hollywood which owned also the Aquatarium.
+The umbrella organization of Hawaiian Inns of Florida Inc. was First-America Development Corp., Hollywood, which also owned the Aquatarium.

 In November 1978, the inn suffered heavy damage due to a fire.
 In February 1979, Cannova sold the inn for around $2 million to Resort Inns of America which already owned a number of inns in the area.

 The Kon Tiki Supper Club

-In 1975, Monday night would be family night at the Kon Tiki and had entertainment aimed at the young.
+In 1975, Monday nights would be considered as family nights at the Kon Tiki, and had entertainment aimed at the young guests.
 There was also a floor show which had Polynesian acts performing native fire-knife dances and dancing hula girls.

-One of the Polynesian dancers at the inn would eventually be known as Marina the Fire-Eating Mermaid a.k.a.
+One of the Polynesian dancers at the inn would eventually be known as Marina the Fire-Eating Mermaid, a.k.a.
 MeduSirena.

 The Aloha Lounge

 The Aloha lounge was located up a curving stairway.
 Acts would include Elvis impersonator Mr. Fatu, and The Maui Bandsmen.
 Others would include Lenny Dee.
-Also Kuki and his Kandy Kompany would perform there.
+To add, Kuki and his Kandy Kompany would perform there.